nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 **Case 2: Employee with ID does not exist**

-Otherwise, if Coydir has no employee with ID that matches the specified name, Coydir will prompt users that the employee ID entered is invalid.
+Otherwise, if Coydir has no employee with ID that matches the specified name, Coydir will prompt you that the employee ID entered is invalid.

 Format: `delete ID`